Study Accounting in UK

 University of Manchester

 Manchester integrates diverse teaching methods with global exposure, ensuring a well-rounded education.
-The program emphasizes critical analysis and adaptability in international financial contexts.
+The program emphasises critical analysis and adaptability in international financial contexts.

 • Offers integrated learning